jc9536/AdvancedPsychStats_1/Assignment_1.md

 ![](Assignment_1_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

 ## c.
 How do these values from your sample of 100 compare to your first sample of 10?
 Are they similar/different?
 Why? \[If you expected them to be similar and they are not (or vice versa), why aren’t they similar (or different)?\]

+I expected both the sample of 100 values and 10 values to have no distinct correlation since they are both random samples.
+Observing both of the plots, the plot with 100 values is more clearly random, but the plot with 10 values also shows a non-correlational relationship between the points.
+Furthermore, the high standard deviation for the sample with 100 values tells us that the data is greatly dispersed in relation to the mean, which deters a correlation between the values.

+What was different was that the sample of 100 values has a greater difference between the mean and median, which tells us that it is even more skewed towards the left compared to the sample of 10 values.
+This is most likely due to the fact that in a sample with more data values, the mean underestimates the most common values in a negatively skewed distribution.
+Also, the higher

 # Question 3